 A: Some snacks and nibbles will be available during each dance to keep you fuelled on the dancefloor but these snacks will not be substitutes for regular meals.
 Our Welcome/Info desk volunteers can direct you to local food options nearby.

 A: Yes, just one!
 RSX is all about the social dancing, so we’re hosting a BEST SOCIAL DANCER competition.

 Will there be a photographer at the events?

 A: Yes!
 There will be a designated RSX photographer at each of our social dances.
 Guests are also welcome to take and share their own photos from the weekend, though we ask that they respect other’s privacy should anyone ask them to take down any publicly viewable photos and that you request permission from the photographer/s before using any of their photos.
 Similarly, we will not tag any photos we post up on our social media.

 I wish to volunteer, how do I do this?

 A: You can volunteer for RSX when you register online on Eventbrite.
 Answer yes and fill in the subsequent fields to nominate yourself.
 If you decide to volunteer after registering, please drop us a line at email@example.com to let us know!

 What kind of tasks are required of volunteers and can I choose what I volunteer for?

 A: A list of example tasks can be found on our Volunteer webpage.
-If you have particular skills or requirements please make these known in the appropriate field when registering for RSX so we can endeavour to match you up with the most suitable shift.
+If you have particular skills or requirements please make these known in the appropriate field when registering for RSX or emailing us about volunteering so we can endeavour to match you up with the most suitable shift.

 When and how will I know what volunteer shifts I’ve been assigned?